 Population

-The county has a relatively older age structure compared with nationally with almost a quarter (24%) of the population are aged 65 or over.
-The county also has higher proportions of older working age adults (mid-forties to the age of 64) but lower proportions of younger working age adults (from the age of 16 to mid-forties).
-Numbers of older people are set to continue growing at a higher rate than the younger age groups.
+Herefordshire still has an older population than nationally, with around a quarter (26%) of the resident population aged 65 or over, compared with 19% in England & Wales and a lower proportion (16%) of children compared with nationally (19%).
+The county also has higher proportions (28% vs 26%) of older working age adults (mid-forties to the age of 64) but lower proportions (30% vs 37%) of younger working age adults (from the age of 16 to mid-forties).

 Ageing population